edeforas/BeeDNN/README.md

 Layers:
 - Dense, with or without bias
 - GlobalGain, GlobalBias GlobalAffine, Gain, Bias, Affine
-- Convolution2D, PoolMax2D, ChannelBias
+- Convolution2D, PoolMax2D, GlobalMaxPooling2D, ChannelBias
 - Softmax, Softmin
 - PRelu, RRelu, PELU, TERELU
-- Maxout
 - Layers and activations are decoupled and can be in any order

 Activations (in alphabetical order):